 The third core tenant to this expansion strategy is evolving to a franchise business model.
 The plan is to implement an aggressive expansion program through franchising in order to expand both models throughout the United States, and eventually globally.

-Tin Fish has approached Franchise Marketing Systems, an Atlanta-based franchise development and consulting group, to assist them in the development of their franchise program.
+Tin Fish has approached Franchise Marketing Systems, Atlanta-based franchise development and consulting group, to assist them in the development of their franchise program.

 Franchise Marketing Systems President, Christopher Conner stated, “After gathering the facts and conducting preliminary research, we felt it was unquestionably the right thing to do packaging the Tin Fish as a franchise.
 They will be one of the few Seafood restaurant franchise programs on the market and this is a rare lifetime opportunity, we see an enormous opportunity to build the brand in the seafood segment, with time, focus, systems and the right operators we look forward to growing this concept across the country.”